CoryFail/keyStream/README.md

 keyStream uses Google Groups for release information and other great information within the keyStream community.
 The groups email URL is: https://groups.google.com/forum/#!forum/keystream

-Version
+Version / Change Log
 =========

-You are currently using version v1.0 of keyStream
+You are currently using version v1.0.1 of keyStream

+- Increased requesttimeout time to 300 seconds.

 Copyright / License
 =========